mantidproject/mantid/docs/source/release/v6.0.0/mantidworkbench.rst

 - Fix crash on second call to ManageUserDirectories after pressing Esc to close it.
 - A bug in plot config where changing an axes title in the axis tab did not change the title in the curves tab.
 - Fixed a Workbench crash when attempting to show the data in a ragged workspace.
+- Fixed a bug which would cause unrealistic errorbars on the fit calc curve.

 :ref:`Release 6.0.0 <v6.0.0>`